 Whilst Srirangapatnam is not exactly in Mysore it’s a mere 12kms to get there and provides a great opportunity to get understand and feel something of the tremendous culture, religion and history of this fascinating place.

 On the island, it’s easy to fill a half or full day, just 30 -40 minutes from Mysore in our Auto Rickshaws and once out there there’s a cycle or auto rickshaw tour.
 Just don’t miss-it. its fab!
-Some guests even do both and take in the summer palace, Tipoo Sultan’s Fort, hear about the four wars of Mysore, visit lovely riverside locations, traditional workshops with a great place for lunch. (if you haven’t spotted it, this is Stephen’s favourite).
+It’s created by the split of the Kaveri River, about 4 x 5 kms in size and a great mix of small town, village and countryside.
+There’s the Summer Palace, Tipoo Sultan’s Fort, Temple, Dungeons, feel the site of the fourth war of Mysore, visit lovely riverside locations, traditional workshops with a great place for lunch. (if you haven’t spotted it, this is Stephen’s favourite).